Hylke1982/jersey2-spring-test-example/README.md

 that I was unable to wire in Mockito mocks into Jersey 2 resources while doing integration test.
 I created this sample application to show you how to solve this problem.

+For jersey 2.8 and above you can checkout my solution [here](https://github.com/Hylke1982/jersey2-spring-test-example/tree/jersey-2.8)

 Problem
 -------